wildoperation/Ad-Commander-Tools/readme.txt

 * Reset all impressions and clicks for all ads

 == Changelog ==
+= 1.0.2 =
+* Fixes WP multisite issue where some import bundles could not be opened

 = 1.0.1 =
 * Adds required plugin header
 * Fixes textdomains